DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 Most non-UK applicants for teacher training will need one of the following:

-* the student visa
+* a student visa
-* the skilled worker visa
+* a skilled worker visa

 ### The student visa